Psalm 42 - overcomer - My soul does thirst for God

 Love for the sanctuary without the love of the God of the sanctuary is meaningless.
 Love for God which does not result in love for His house is unnatural. - Leupold

 v5 - If his soul is himself, who is talking to his soul?
 Is it his mind or his spirit?
-I do not think it is his spirit because the part of him that is doing the talking has a will (also v11).
+I do not think it is his spirit because the part of him that is doing the talking has a will (also v11), but it may be.
 A human being has a spirit, but he is not a spirit, but a soul.
-Paul purposed in his spirit (Acts 19:1), but his spirit did not purpose.
-It seems that the psalmist's mind and will are talking to his soul, which is his mind, emotion and will joined together.
+Paul purposed in his spirit (Acts 19:1), but his spirit did not purpose, or maybe it did.
+It seems that the psalmist's mind and will and maybe spirit are talking to his soul, which is his mind, emotion and will joined together.
 This is strange to explain, but it is all our experience.

-His soul and his mind are not in harmony.
-His mind wants to be joyful with the Lord, but his soul is cast down.
+His soul and his will are not in harmony.
+His will wants to be joyful with the Lord, but his soul is cast down.
 He inquires of his own soul what is wrong and tells his soul what is its state.

 We should tell our soul to trust God, and we should praise God even if our soul does not feel like it.